arez/arez/docs/development_process.md

   - gpg --import ../release.asc
 ```

+### Publishing to Downstream Projects

+Arez updates several downstream projects during it's release process process.
+The goal of this process
+is to ensure these downstream projects are always up to date with the latest version of Arez.
+However
+there is a delay between publishing to Maven Central and the artifacts being available in Maven Central.
+To combat this we deploy the required artifacts to a separate staging repository.

+To enable this we needed to provide encrypted credentials to TravisCI.
+The easiest way to do this is
+to run the commands below and add the output under `env.global` key in the travis configuration.
+This encrypts the password but makes it available when building on TravisCI.

+    travis encrypt STAGING_USERNAME=MyStagingUsername --add
+    travis encrypt STAGING_PASSWORD=MyStagingPassword --add

 ### Publishing Coverage Reports to codecov

 The project publishes the code coverage reports to codecov.
 This is to make it easier to review pull requests